-Labour and Employment Comparative Guide - Employment and HR - Luxembourg
+Labour and Employment Comparative Guide

 8.1 What are your top tips for navigating the employment regime and what potential sticking points would you highlight?

+Since the entry into force on 9 April 2023 of the new law on the protection against moral harassment at work (see question 4.6), companies must comply with the new legal framework by establishing measures to protect against moral harassment in the workplace.

-Given the specific nature of Luxembourg labour and employment law – which is characterised by a patchwork of sources and continual evolution – and the current COVID-19 crisis, which will continue to affect the labour and employment regime in 2021, we would recommend that companies follow the evolution of the Luxembourg legislation, in particular through the assistance of a lawyer who specialises in labour and employment law.
+Furthermore, given the specific nature of Luxembourg labour and employment law – which is characterised by a patchwork of sources and continual evolution – and the bills that are currently being discussed in the Chamber of Deputies, which will affect the labour and employment regime in 2023 – we would recommend that companies follow developments in Luxembourg law, in particular through the assistance of a lawyer who specialises in labour and employment law.

+If the bills discussed in question 7.1 are adopted in 2023, companies will have to do the following, among other things:

+- set up a regime to respect the right to disconnect outside working hours (Bill 7890);

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.